Medical Negligence Claims

 Every medical professional is expected to provide his or her patients with the right quality of care as acceptable by global medical standards.
 Anything short of this could lead to very catastrophic results.
 A GP is expected to do the following;

 - Listen carefully to the patient’s complaints and symptoms

-- Carry out thorough medical examination and make accurate diagnosis
+- Carry out thorough medical examination and make an accurate diagnosis

 - Refer the patient for tests and scans where necessary

 - Review the patient’s medical history before beginning treatment

 - Inform the patient of the risks involved in carrying out different treatment options and seek the patient’s informed consent before carrying out any medical procedure

 - Refer the patient to a specialist if need be

 - In cases of an emergency a GP should make adequate arrangements for the patient to be moved from home to the hospital where appropriate medical care can be administered